-My c-suite and senior-level executive clients often ask me why they need an executive biography and how to use it.
+My c-suite and senior-level executive clients often ask me why they need an executive brand biography and how to use it.

-A career brand biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
+A biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
 For job search and career management, a bio affords the opportunity to reinforce your brand through storytelling, in a way that’s more difficult to accomplish in a resume.

 What a Career Brand Biography Does Better Than a Resume

 - Showcase your leadership and management acumen through softer skills and “good fit” attributes, and link them to your value proposition.